Mike Weedall Author

 Mash Nurse

-After seven years of research and writing (and a bit of procrastination), my most recent book about the amazing women who served as nurses in the Korean War continues to get good feedback.
+After seven years of research and writing (and a bit of procrastination), my book about the amazing women who served as nurses in the Korean War continues to get positive comments.
 The feedback about the courageous and selfless contributions of US Army Nurses is gratifying.
 (See my page with a couple of those reviews.)

 In the meantime, I continue to get strong interest and sales on my first book “Iva: The True Story of Tokyo Rose.”
 There’s more background on the tragic life of Iva Toguri on this website.
 Please be in touch if I can provide answers to any questions you may have.